agnij-dutta/JamJoint/README.md

 ## Overview

 JamJoint is a cutting-edge online platform designed to bring together musicians, bands, and music enthusiasts from around the world.
-It leverages Amplication to build a fully functional backend service with minimal development time.
+It leverages typescript to build a fully functional backend service with minimal development time.
 This readme aims to provide a comprehensive guide to understanding, using, and extending JamJoint's capabilities.

 ## Purpose